anshul-031/sales-analyser/INTEGRATION_GUIDE.md

 ## Overview

-The Sales Analyzer API provides comprehensive AI-powered call analysis capabilities that can be seamlessly integrated into your existing systems.
+The AI Call Analyzer API provides comprehensive AI-powered call analysis capabilities that can be seamlessly integrated into your existing systems.
 Our REST API enables you to upload audio files, perform advanced analysis, and query results using natural language.

 ## Base URL